smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The proposed solution is to allow apps to create one or multiple widget screens.
 Each widget can be individually addressed with text, images and buttons.
 For convenience it should be possible to enable content duplication from another widget or screen.
 One app should be allowed to create one or multiple widgets.

 It is the OEMs responsibility and decision on how and where widgets will be presented.
-They could be listed on the IVI home screen, in the apps domain or next to the main app screen area.
+They could be listed on the IVI home screen, in the apps domain of the IVI system or next to the main app screen area.
 Just as today, the application should be notified about widget visibility by using HMI levels for widgets.

 In order to provide widget support, it is necessary to add APIs to manage and manipulate screens.